foundry-rs/starknet-foundry/docs/src/testing/running-tests.md

 Tests: 1 passed, 0 failed, 0 skipped
 ```

-To specify a package to test, pass a `--package package_name` (or `-p package_name` for short) flag, to select the specific package.
+To select the specific package to test, pass a `--package package_name` (or `-p package_name` for short) flag.
 You can also run `snforge` from the package directory to achieve the same effect.

 ```shell
 $ snforge --package addition